arashabbac/EasyResult/README.md

   }
   ```

-    2. Use ExceptionService<br/>
+   2. Use ExceptionService
        In order to use this way, you have to write a middleware as code below (You have to use this way if you want to register built-in exceptions):

   ```
   public static void AddExceptions(this IApplicationBuilder app)